CraftAcademyLabs/ca_course/tips_and_tricks.md

 ## Tips and Tricks

 ###Routes
-When writing your acceptance tests you should use the router helper methods made available by Rails.
+When writing your acceptance tests you should use the `Rails.application.routes` helper methods.

 Instead of writing
 ```ruby